-An interview with VP Paul Pickle
+An interview with Small Steps’ Paul Pickle

-What Does Sustainability mean to Small Steps?
+What does sustainability mean to Small Steps?

 Not only are we practicing sustainability for the environment, but we see it as an investment into our community's future.
 The primary idea behind sustainability was actually not environmental; it centered around the idea of building a home that could survive the test of an economic downturn.
 The goal is that, when donors fall on hard times and donations temporarily stop flowing, the program, center, positive impact to the community would not die.
 I've seen first hand, the effects of the 2008 global economic crisis and what it did to children's centers that were living on donations month to month.
 We want to teach a man to fish so that he can eat for the rest of his life.
 That goes not only for our home at Small Steps, but for the entire surrounding community.